Pirouz Mojtahedzadeh

+Academic career

 Mojtahedzadeh has published more than 20 books in Persian, English and Arabic on the geopolitics of Persian Gulf region and modern discourses in international relations.
 Since 2004, he has been a member of the Academy of Persian Language and Literature.
 He has been a member of the British Institute of Iranian Studies since 1993.
 Mojtahedzadeh earned a Ph.D. in political geography from the University of London in 1993 and a Ph.D. in political geography from the University of Oxford in 1979.

 In June of 2004, Mojtahedzadeh co-authored an article with Kaveh Afrasiabi, titled "Iran's nuclear program : Threats are not the way to influence Tehran".
 Afrasiabi was later arrested by the FBI for working as an unregistered agent of the Iranian government and also part of the prisoner hostage exchange.

 Mojtahedzadeh is a member of Campaign Against Sanctions and Military Intervention in Iran (CASMII) UK.
 On 4 July 2007, he made a presentation regarding Iran's energy needs and its nuclear energy program at a conference at the European Parliament organized by the European Greens–European Free Alliance.